Anvesh0069/Finding-locations-Python-Scripts/README.md

 # Google Places API Scripts for Company Details Retrieval

 These scripts allow you to retrieve details of different companies within a certain location, within a specified radius using the Google Places API.
-Specifically, it enables you to find details of plumbing companies in a given location within a 50-mile radius.
+Specifically, it enables you to find details of plumbing companies in a given location within a 50-mile radius (editable).

 ## Prerequisites